-More than 2,700 patients receive blood transfusions each year at Children’s National Health System’s hospital and Regional Outpatient Centers, including approximately 7,500 red blood cell, 2,000 plasma, 3,000 platelets, and 900 cryoprecipitate units.
+More than 2,700 patients receive blood transfusions each year at Children’s National Health System’s hospital and Regional Outpatient Centers, including approximately 7,500 red blood cell1, 2,000 plasma, 3,000 platelets2, and 900 cryoprecipitate units.

 The Blood Donor Center, located at the hospital, collects blood donations.
 Children’s nationally recognized pediatric Transfusion Medicine specialists then supervise the preparation of blood for transfusions.